andrewcooke/bnum/README.md

 Weekday(name='sunday', value=7)
 ```

-The final line above shows that when a Bnum name and value differ, both are
+The final line above shows that when an instance's name and value differ, both
-shown in the output from `repr()`.
+are shown in the output from `repr()`.
 That same syntax can also be used to
-retrieve values - see below.
+retrieve values - see the next section.

 Using the `Bits` mixin provides bit fields: